Matching while Learning: Introduction

 The remainder of the paper is organized as follows.
 After discussing related work in Section \ref{sec:relatedwork}, we present our model and outline the optimization problem of interest to the platform in Section \ref{sec:model}.
-In Section~\ref{sec:DEEM}, we discuss the three key ideas above in the design of DEEM, and present its formal definition.
+In Section~\ref{sec:DEEM}, we discuss the above three key ideas in the design of DEEM, and present its formal definition.
 In Section \ref{sec:mainresult}, we present our main theorem, and discuss the optimal regret scaling.
 In Section~\ref{sec:proofsketch} we present a sketch of the proof of the main result.
-In Section~\ref{sec:deemplus}, discuss practical implementation of DEEM and present the heuristic \DEEMplus.
-In Section~\ref{sec:simulations}, we use simulations to compare the performance of DEEM and \DEEMplus with well-known multi-armed bandit algorithms.
+In Section~\ref{sec:deemplus}, we discuss the practical implementation of DEEM and present the heuristic \DEEMplus.
+In Section~\ref{sec:simulations}, we use simulations to compare the performance of \DEEMplus with benchmark multi-armed bandit algorithms.
 We conclude in Section \ref{sec:conclusion}.
 All proofs are in the appendices.